 Now, sit on the toilet, like a guest would.
 Look down.
 What do you see?
 Are the baseboards clean?
 Are the corners of the floors clean?
 Pick up these Clorox wipes and disinfect at the same time!

 Now go wash your hands, and look up at the mirror.
 Really look at the mirror, Are there water or toothpaste spots?
-Wasn’t this where junior finally popped that monster zit a few weeks ago?
-I’ve wiped countless bathroom mirrors at other people’s home.
+I’ve wiped countless bathroom mirrors at other people’s homes.
 I always want to leave a place better than I found it….

-2 – The doors, door handles and light switches
+2 – The doors, door handles, and light switches are often forgotten

-Rarely do I go in a house with littles and find those items clean.
-Go right now, and look at your most used light switch… I’ll wait.
+Rarely do I go into a house with littles and find those items clean.
+Go right now, and look at your most-used light switch… I’ll wait.

 Are you grossed out?
 I sure am when I wipe mine down.
 Same with the door handles.
 Go from the entry door and wipe all the door handles, on both sides of the door, and all the light switches.
 Don’t forget the ones in the kitchen, they’re often the worst ones.

 That goes for the fridge handle too, and the kitchen cabinet doors!
 Those get greasy and gross.
 If your guests are going to be anywhere near the kitchen, get your microfiber cloth and take 10 minutes to wipe those cabinets down.

 3 – Did you clean The walls?

 One time my husband and I were cleaning the house to receive family and he noticed a fairly long grayish spot on the wall towards the baseboard next to the front door.
 “Where did that come from?”.
 I had to look and think.
 I stood there baffled for a minute.
 Then it came to me!
 That was one of my beloved dog’s favorite spots….. and she had been gone for 3 YEARS!!!!